 For the beginning student or one who desires a review of fundamentals.
 Includes basic keyboard, letters, tables and manuscripts.
-WordPerfect® fundamentals are taught.
-Minimum requirements: 30 words a minute with a maximum of 3 errors for 3 minutes. - 151 INTERMEDIATE WORD PROCESSING 3 credits Prerequisite: 2540: 150 or equivalent.
+Minimum requirements: 30 words a minute with a maximum of 3 errors for 3 minutes.
+INTERMEDIATE WORD PROCESSING coding, transmission, storage, retention, transfer and disposition of informa-tion.
+Computer filing procedures are taught using database management software.

+151 Prerequisite: 2540:150 or equivalent.
 Further development of keyboarding skills.
 Advanced letter styles, forms, reports, and shortcuts.
-Intermediate WordPerfect® features are taught.
-Minimum requirement: 40 words a minute with a maximum of 5 errors for 5 minutes. - 241 INFORMATION MANAGEMENT 3 credits Prerequisite: 2540:150 or equivalent.
-Study of creation, classification, encoding, transmission, storage, retention, transfer and disposition of information.
-Computer filing procedures are taught using database management software. - 243 INTERNSHIP
+Minimum requirement: 40 words a minute with a maximum of 5 errors for 5 minutes.

+INFORMATION MANAGEMENT 241 Prerequisite: 2540:150 or equivalent.
+Study of creation, classification, en-